-10 signs you and your best friend are drifting apart
+10 signs you and your best friend are drifting apart, and how to manage it

 No one likes to face the moment in life when a close friendship dissolves, but it’s definitely something that you can’t ignore.
 In most cases, you can easily see the signs that you and your bestie have grown apart even if you don’t want to believe that a breakup with your best friend is already in progress.

-When best friends begin drifting away from one another, it’s typically a situation where one or both of you can totally sense the inevitable vanishing act coming before it actually happens.
+When best friends begin drifting away from one another, it’s typically a situation where one or both of you can sense the inevitable vanishing act coming before it actually happens.
 You just don’t *click* like you used to, and you intuitively understand that a huge-yet-necessary social shift is on the horizon.
+“Best friends grow apart for the following reasons.
+They [might] move far away, get into a relationship and spend more time with partner, have kids and doesn’t feel the other [person] relates, or start to gravitate toward [other] people who are aligned with her career goals,” clinical psychologist, Dr. Kim Chronister tells HelloGiggles.
+“Overall, it’s mostly about different values and priorities changing.
+It is very normal to have different best friends throughout your lifetime.”

 Here are signs that can clue us in on how much we’ve drifted apart from our BFFs.